About Electrical & Computer Engineering

 The main research areas in the department include: artificial intelligence, autonomous systems, cybersecurity, embedded systems, microelectronics, robotics, sensors, signal processing, software engineering, and wireless and wired networks.
 Learn more about our research.

 NOTE: the Ph.D. program in Computer Science and Engineering is jointly managed by ECE department and CS department.
-If a student intends to work with an ECE faculty, please chooses ECE department in the application and indicates name(s) of ECE faculty he/she would like to work with in application documents.
+If a student intends to work with an ECE faculty, please choose ECE department in the application and indicate name(s) of ECE faculty he/she would like to work with in application documents.